truzo/tomango-2018/site/content/creates/brand.md

 ---
 title: Brand
 description: By creating a strong brand identity, we'll help you get more of the type of customers you want, at the prices you want to charge.
-seo_title: "Brand Identity Sussex | Brand Identity Consultants in Sussex"
+seo_title: "Brand Design & Development Experts in Sussex | Tomango"
 image: images/creates/brand.jpg
 weight: 10
 related: